Skip to content

 names = Vector{String}(undef, n_solvers)

-for (i, (name, func)) in enumerate(solvers)
+for (i, (name, desc, group, func)) in enumerate(solvers)

 println("Benchmarking $name...")

-b = @be $func() seconds=1
+b = @be $func() seconds = 1

 mt, mm = get_median_time_memory(b)